tom-bomba/Projects/README.md

 Feel free to take a look and take a template or two!

 Some of these templates go beyond free tier.
+Since these are just play environments, no_log isn't enabled.
 User beware.

 ## EC2 TO SERVERLESS
 ### Stage 1: